 The Village of Wild Rose employs two law enforcement officers, the Chief of Police and a second police officer, that are further supported by the Waushara County Sheriff's Department.
 The County instituted an enhanced county-wide 911 system about two years ago.
 The system is expensive and some problems have been noted.
 A common method used to assess the level of service that is being provided locally is to compare the number of employees per 1,000 residents served with averages for other law enforcement agencies statewide.
 However, it should be noted that the number of employees per 1,000 residents served is related to a variety of factors including crime level, geographic coverage, size of agency, and budgetary issues.
 As of October 31, 2003, for a police department serving a community of less than 50,000 residents, the state average was 1.89 sworn employees per 1,000 residents served.
-For a sheriff's office (includes most jail personnel), the state average was 2.77 sworn employees per 1,000 population.
+For a sheriff's office (includes most jail personnel), the state average was 2.77 sworn employees per 1,000 residents served.
+The Waushara County Sheriff's Office employs 1.1 officers per 1,000 population.
 This is below the state average.